GetRektBoy724/LocalAMSI.Fail/README.md

 # Notes
 - This code is not flagged as malicious (idk why) nor the pre-compiled binary,so you can execute it anywhere you want.
 - the Pre-Compiled binary is not injected with anything malicious nor slipped with malicious code,so dont even think of me get a meterpreter shell from the computer you load the dll 😂
+- I call this "LocalAMSI.Fail" cause we dont need to access the AMSI.fail API to get the AMSI bypass,instead of that,we load the AMSI.fail code locally and generate the AMSI bypass locally